Grand Inga Dam: Financing

 The total construction bill for Grand Inga has been calculated to be as high as $80 billion.
 The World Bank, the European Investment Bank and the African Development Bank, have provided funding for feasibility and environmental impact studies.
-In 2016, the World Bank cancelled its support for the Grand Inga Project.
+In 2016, the World Bank cancelled its support for the Grand Inga Project, but reconsidered Inga 3 in 2024.
 It is expected that the power stations will be developed as a public private partnership project.